leo-bogert/bumblebee-multiscreen-tools/README.md

 ### General troubleshooting

-If you run into a situation where you have no video output at all you have these options to recover
+If you run into a situation where you have no video output at all or limited video output (e.g. one of external/internal video not working) you have these options to recover it:
-it:
 - trigger a reconfiguration of the video outputs by rerunning the  ```dock-handler``` script by undocking and docking again.
   This will resolve the most video output issues!